The Best Way to Make Tea

 How to Brew the Best Iced Tea

 You can use the same tea leaves that you would use for hot tea to make delicious iced tea.
-There are a few different ways you can brew iced tea, but regardless of which method you choose, you should always double the amount of tea leaves that you would use for a hot cup to ensure a robust and flavorful iced drink.
+There are a few different ways you can brew iced tea, but regardless of which method you choose, you should always double the number of tea leaves that you would use for a hot cup to ensure a robust and flavorful iced drink.
 As for iced tea-making techniques, the three most common include:

 - Hot brew - This is likely the most common technique for brewing iced tea, and it basically entails creating a concentrated batch of hot tea that you then pour over ice and refrigerate.
 When using a hot brew method, you should add your sugar or honey while the tea is still hot so that it dissolves more completely.